|NOONBARRA KELPIES INFORMATION|

 POSTPONING YOUR PURCHASE

 You cannot postpone once the pup is born and has been allocated to you.
 [Your deposit will be forfeited].
 Late postponements mean a lot of work for us.
-Even though we always have customers waiting for puppies, not all puppies are going to be right for people.
+Even though we always have customers waiting for puppies, not all puppies are going to be right for all people.
 If you postpone at the last minute, we have to find someone who wants a puppy that exact colour, gender, size, temperament, abilities, personality and behaviour.
 We have usually also turned a number of people away as the pup was already sold.
 As well, we can't give customers any time to organise themselves.
 So it usually takes a lot of time and effort to be able to rearrange a puppy for new customers at such short notice.
 Most customers need at least a few weeks notice.
 Often we have to re-advertise the puppy.
 So unfortunately, late postponements or cancellations will forfeit your deposit.

 Let us know as soon as you have made a payment as we are not informed by bank (it takes a few days to show up in our account too) and we want to get your booking signed in as quickly as possible so you don't miss out.

 Click here to Email us or Phone: 02- 6366 0499